yamanidev/blog-articles/articles/primitive-types-in-java.md

 That was it!
 I hope you learned something new and enjoyed reading!

-Any feedback or constructive critique is warmly welcomed and appreciated, so please tell me what you think in the comments so I can better the quality.
-Thanks for reading ❤️

 Follow me on [Twitter](https://twitter.com/yamanidev) for more!

 Have a nice one!